Saturday June 10th, 2023!

 Not bad for a buck, hey?

-To find out who’s a member of La Fête du Croissant just look for our logo that reads “Proud Artisan of La Fête du Croissant,” followed by the year.
-The logo certifies the commitment of the establishment where it is displayed: it guarantees that you will enjoy croissants that are fresh and hand-made by a skilled artisan.
+To find out who’s a La Fête du Croissant member, look for our logo that reads “Proud Artisan of La Fête du Croissant,” followed by the year.
+The logo certifies the establishment’s commitment where it is displayed: it guarantees that you will enjoy fresh and hand-made croissants by a skilled artisan.

 No sticker?
-No guarantee that you’re getting the best quality – and supporting a real artisan!
+No guarantee that you’re getting the best quality – and supporting an actual artisan!

 A Brief History